pgbackrest/pgbackrest/CONTRIBUTING.md

 **run 8/1 ------------- L2285 no current backups** - this is the first test (1) in run 8 which is the `TEST_TITLE("no current backups");` at line number 2285.

 **000.002s L2298 empty backup.info** - the first number, 000.002s, is the time in seconds that the test started from the beginning of the run.
-L2298 is the line number of the actual test and `empty backup.info` is the test comment.
+L2298 is the line number of the test and `empty backup.info` is the test comment.

 **000.009s 000.007s L2300 no backups to expire** - again, 000.009s, is the time in seconds that the test started from the beginning of the run.
 The second number, 000.007s, is the run time of the **previous** test (i.e. `empty backup.info` test took 000.007 seconds to execute).
-L2300 is the line number of the actual test and `no backups to expire` is the test comment.
+L2300 is the line number of the test and `no backups to expire` is the test comment.

 ## Adding an Option